 Because it’s a phone app, ArchiSnapper also allows you to conduct more efficient walkthroughs and inspections – simply take a photo and write notes to record any comments or issues.
 To save more time, you can use your voice to write – super handy when you’re walking through a site doing an observation.
 You can also forget the need for blueprints, as drawings can be viewed on all devices and you can quickly highlight any important points on the plans.

-As a specialist time tracking application, Timely offers supreme accuracy and usability compared to the tracking features of all-in-one project management solutions.
+As a specialist time tracking application, Timely offers architects supreme accuracy and usability compared to the tracking features of all-in-one project management solutions.
 Timely makes project budget and time control effortless by automating the entire process.
 It automatically records all desktop and web activity to a private timeline, so you don’t have to take notes or fiddle with manual timers as you move between tasks.
-Using AI, it can then translate that data into accurate public time sheets for you.
+Using AI, it can even use that data to draft timesheet entries for your approval.

 One of the newest project management tools for architects is also one of the best.
 IngeniousIO is all about ending the inefficiencies and fragmentation of architectural and construction workflows.
 When all parties involved in a project – both internal and external – use multiple different tools, but none of these can communicate, sharing and collaborating can become absurdly fiddly.
 IngeniousIO removes the need for any document exportation and allows you to streamline the entire project process, from start to end.